Jan89/openhab2/addons/binding/org.openhab.binding.knx/README.md

 ## Supported Things

-The KNX binding supports two kinds of Bridges, and three kinds of Things to access actors on the KNX bus.
+The KNX binding supports two kinds of Bridges, and two kinds of Things to access actors on the KNX bus.
 There is an *ip* bridge to connect to KNX IP Gateways, and a *serial* bridge for connection over a serial port to a host-attached gateway.
 The configuration of the two kinds of bridges is very similar (see below).

 With respect to accessing actors on the KNX bus, one has different options:

 1. Let the KNX binding automatically parse ETS5 generated knxproj files, and define Things automatically based on what is stored in the knxproj file.
 This will generate a complete set of KNX Thing and Channels 100% in line with what is defined through ETS5.

-2. use a *ga* Thing to directly define a Group Address to read/write to.
-Channels of these Things are generic in the sense that they map onto standard Item Types

-3. use a *generic* Thing to represent a physical actor on the bus.
+2. use a *generic* Thing to represent a physical actor on the bus.
 In this case, a number of Channels like *switch*, *dimmer*,... can be used to group together one or more Group Addresses that make up the functionality of the given Channel

 ## Binding Configuration